 The oil coming from the seeds of a flowering plant called Camelina or Gold of pleasure.
 Similar to lots of other plant oils it's loaded with nourishing and moisturizing fatty acids.

-What's not so similar to other oils, though, is that it's a very rich source (30-40%) of fairly rare Alpha-linolenic acid (aka omega-3) and contains only less of the more common linoleic (15-24%) and oleic acids (10-16%).
+Where it's not so similar to other oils, is that it's a very rich source (30-40%) of fairly rare Alpha-linolenic acid (aka omega-3) and contains only less of the more common linoleic (15-24%) and oleic acids (10-16%).
 Alpha-linolenic acid is a very important one with anti-inflammatory properties and the lack of it can cause continuously dry skin.

 All in all, a goodie plant oil that's especially recommended for dry and sensitive skin types.